ryl/cybr406-spring2019/notes/security-oauth.md

 ## Grant Types

-There are several [grant types]() you can use for your application.
+There are several [grant types][] you can use for your application.
 Which one you choose depends greatly on what you are trying to accomplish.
-We will use the [password grant type]() to get started, though [this grant type comes with a number of drawbacks](drawbacks).
+We will use the [password grant type][] to get started, though [this grant type comes with a number of drawbacks][drawbacks].
 However, its simplicity will make it easier for us to start exploring OAuth, so we will start with that knowing it may not be the perfect long-term solution.